How the methodologies work

 3. Gaming countermeasure scan

-Before any verdict is issued, the methodology checks for eleven documented disinformation attack patterns.
-These range from confidence laundering (multiple outlets tracing back to a single unreliable source) to institutional capture (a formerly authoritative agency whose output has been compromised by political interference).
+Before any verdict is issued, the methodology checks for twelve documented disinformation attack patterns.
+These range from confidence laundering (multiple outlets tracing back to a single unreliable source) to substrate self-reference (the assessor model evaluating a claim about itself, its developer, or the operator’s own system).
 Each pattern has defined detection procedures and specific consequences for the assessment.

 Detailed gaming countermeasures